-At BellyFatFormula we recognise we’re not the only source of weight loss encouragement or education.
-There are a huge number of bloggers providing fantastic information on how to lose weight, live healthier or get fit.
-A number of them have incredible back stories detailing their own personal account of managing weight issues.
+At BellyFatFormula, we recognize we’re not the only source of weight loss encouragement or education.
+There are a considerable number of bloggers providing fantastic information on how to lose weight, live healthier or get fit.
+A number of them have incredible backstories detailing their account of managing weight issues.

-We’ve compiled a list of the 100 most inspirational weight loss bloggers to raise awareness of some of the best blogs, as well as direct our readers to people who can truly influence their own journey.
+We’ve compiled a list of the 100 most inspirational weight loss bloggers to raise awareness of some of the best blogs, as well as direct our readers to people who can genuinely influence their journey.

-We’ve put in countless hours scouring the web and reviewing over 1000 relevant blogs to find what we believe are 100 of the best weight loss blogs.
-Some of them are well known, others less so.
+We’ve spent countless hours scouring the web and reviewing over 1000 relevant blogs to find what we believe are 100 of the best weight loss blogs.
+Some of them are well-known, others less so.
 What they do have in common is they all deserve recognition for the information they provide on their sites or the inspirational story behind them.

-You might be asking “what is the criteria to be included in this list?”.
-There were several criteria in our selection process including quality of content, relevance to weight loss, visual appeal, post frequency and recency.
+You might be asking, “what are the criteria to be included in this list?”.
+There were several criteria in our selection process, including quality of content, relevance to weight loss, visual appeal, post frequency, and recency.

 If you’ve been selected on our list – thank you for your dedication to healthy living.
-If you wish to share your success with others please review the information at the conclusion of the article.
+If you wish to share your success with others, please review the information after the article.

 Now, without further ado (and in no particular order), here are the Top 100 Inspirational Weight Loss Blogs of 2016.

 1. 300 Pounds Down